quixio/simulink-quix-integration/simulink-wheel/README.md

-# Starter transformation
+# Simulink Wheel

-[This code sample](...) demonstrates how to generate a wheel out of a simulink model and then run it from quix consuming and producing input and output data to kafka topics.
+This code sample demonstrates how to run Simulink models in Quix as Python-compatible .whl packages.

 ## How to build the wheel